Preview DHM Leichtathletik Halle

 60m hurdles

-After Tobias Kaloghlian had already stormed to a new best in the preliminaries, the KIT student improved to a strong 8.18s in the final of the 60m hurdles and thus only just had to concede to the winner Aaron Guirgian from Frankfurt and returned to Karlsruhe with the silver medal.
+After Tobias Kaloghlian had already stormed to a new best performance in the preliminaries, the KIT student improved to a strong 8.18s in the final of the 60m hurdles and thus only just had to concede to the winner Aaron Guirgian from Frankfurt and returned to Karlsruhe with the silver medal.

 Men's shot put